Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Experiments

-\textbf{Implementation details.} All experiments are conducted on eight NVIDIA RTX 4090 GPUs.
+All experiments are conducted on eight NVIDIA RTX 4090 GPUs.
 Pre-trained model weights are loaded via Hugging Face \cite{wolf2020transformers}.
-We adopt the AdamW optimizer with a learning rate of 2e-5, a batch size of 16, and train for 10 epochs.
-Early stopping is applied based on validation performance, and the best model checkpoint is selected accordingly.
-To reduce the impact of randomness, all reported results are averaged over three runs with different random seeds.
+We use the AdamW optimizer with a learning rate of $2\times10^{-5}$, a batch size of 16, and train each model for 10 epochs.
+Early stopping is applied, and the best model is selected based on validation performance.
+To reduce randomness, all reported results are averaged over three runs with different random seeds.